dhansonTechtonic/database-react-bulma-sass-phase/LessonPlan.md

 - [ ] **Group discussions - allow students to articulate what they saw you do**

-How did I get the connection string from MongoDB?
+How did I create a React app?
 Why did I need to npm install all these packages?
 Which packages did I install?
 What does babel do in this case?
 What does nodemon do?

 ------------------------------------------------------------------------------------------------------------------------------